You’re probably used to a storage tank water heater, but you’ve heard good things about tankless water heaters.

 Note: Total cost of both tank and tankless depends on many factors, like size, brand, and installation requirements.
 So we’re only presenting estimates.

 The biggest pro of a tank water heater is the low cost.
-According to the Chicago Tribune, it’s $885 for a 50-gallon storage-tank heater with installation.

 Here’s the biggest knock against the tankless water heater: upfront cost.
 In general, a tankless water heater will cost about 2-3 times more than a tank water heater of similar quality.